* This page is for Consumers *

 Occasionally, the injection site becomes sore.
 Very rarely, the vaccine causes Guillain-Barré syndrome, a progressive nerve disorder.
 The nasal spray sometimes causes a runny nose and sore throat.
 People who have a severe allergy to eggs may have a severe allergic reaction to the vaccine because the vaccine is made from viruses grown in eggs.

-The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three viral infections:
+The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three viral infections.
+The combination vaccine is used because anyone who needs protection against one of these infections also needs protection against the other two:

 The vaccine is given as an injection under the skin.
 Two doses are given: at age 12 to 15 months and typically at age 4 to 6 years.
 If people born after 1956 have never had any one of these infections and have not received two doses of the vaccine, they should be given at least one dose of the vaccine.
 Adults who are likely to be exposed to these diseases (such as those beginning college, joining the military, working in schools or child care centers, or traveling internationally) should get a second dose of the vaccine.